corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/network-map.md

 tags:
 - network
 - map
-title: Network Map service
+title: Network Map Service
 ---

-# Network Map service
+# Network Map Service

-## Purpose

 The Network Map Service acts as a directory for all participants on the network.
 It is responsible for recording essential information of each participant such as connection address and available services.
 See [Network map overview]({{< relref "network-map-overview.md" >}}) for an in-depth explanation.

-## Running the Network Map service
+## Running the Network Map Service

-The Network Map Service currently has to be initialised in two stages.
-First, the network parameters for the global network have to be loaded into the database.
-Once complete, the service can be started.
+The Network Map Service currently has to be initialised in two stages:

+1. First, the network parameters for the global network have to be loaded into the database.
+2. Once complete, the service can be started.

 As of CENM 1.3, the initial bootstrap is managed via the Zone Service for the network, along with the Angel Service of the Network Map Services.
 Service restarts are handled automatically.

 {{< warning >}}
-**The Network Map Service cannot be redirected.
-Only HTTP OK (response code 200) is supported - any other kind of response codes, including HTTP redirects (for example, response code 301), are NOT supported.**
+The Network Map Service cannot be redirected.
+Only HTTP OK (response code 200) is supported - any other kind of response codes, including HTTP redirects (for example, response code 301), are **not** supported.
 {{< /warning >}}